-Osteopathy is a successful form of treatment for some more constitutional problems such as headaches and digestive complaints, the underlying cause of which often lies in the posture and mechanics of the body’s framework.
+Osteopathy is extraordinarily safe and can reduce the need for medical treatment and promote recovery from illness or injury.
+It is also a successful form of treatment for some constitutional problems such as headaches and digestive complaints, the underlying cause of which often lies in the posture and mechanics of the body.

-Your initial appointment usually last around 1 hour and starts with taking a case history detailing the reason you have booked your appointment and your presenting condition, with details about your general health and past medical history as well as details of any accidents and falls.
-This is followed by a detailed structural examination of the problem area and other relevant areas.
-We will then discuss your diagnosis, proposed treatment and plan of treatment.
-On the first visit you may be asked to undress to your underwear so the Osteopath can view your spine.
-It is important that the Osteopath is able to gather as much relevant information as possible, medical gowns are available alternatively feel free to bring a vest top and some shorts.
-Please bring with you any results of tests or X rays you may have had done plus details of any medication you have been prescribed.
+Your initial appointment will usually last for 1 hour.
+The clinician will gather a full case history, detailing the reason for your appointment.
+This will include your general health and past medical history as well as details of any accidents or injuries.
+This is followed by a detailed, hands-on examination of the problem area and other relevant areas of the body.
+We will then discuss your diagnosis and proposed plan of treatment.
+On the first visit you may be asked to undress to your underwear so the osteopath can view your spine.
+Medical gowns are available alternatively feel free to bring a vest top and shorts.
+Patients can provide the osteopath with any previous X-ray, test results, or listed medications via email or using their device at the consultation.

 If you would like to talk through your symptoms before deciding whether to make an appointment, please do call us.

-To offer an extra level of protection to all my patients.
-I am operating extended staggered appointments to allow additional cleaning of equipment and fixtures between patients.
+Adding to our well-established and rigorous hygiene protocols we have developed an extra level of protection for all visiting patients.
+I now operate extended, staggered appointments to allow a complete change of PPE and carry out additional cleaning of equipment and fixtures between patients.

 Sanitising all touchable hard surfaces between patients; including door handles, toilet flusher, cloakroom taps, card payment machines, and doorbell.